Long Before Starbucks . . .

 Unlike juice pops, this recipe can hold a popsicle stick in place.
 Some of the recipes I’ll be sharing later this season will do much better with a mold like this stainless steel set I bought after my BPA-free mold broke last year.
 So much better, and BPA-free doesn’t mean anything anyway!

-For now, you can just use dixie cups and popsicle sticks from the craft store
+For now, you can just use dixie cups and plain popsicle sticks

 - 2 ripe avocados, peeled and seeded